 - But how is the dog’s temperature regulated?

 - When a dog has a high temperature, he necessarily has an infection: it is not true .
 Many non-infectious diseases can raise the temperature.

 - A dog with a normal temperature (around 38-38.5 ° C) does not have an infection: it is wrong .
 In some cases of infectious diseases, the temperature peaks can be cyclical.
-Likewise, some very localized infections (such as urinary tract infections) are not always associated with fever.
+Likewise, some very localized infections (such as urinary tract infections) does not always associate with fever.

-- A dog with a high temperature is bound to be sick: this is not true .
+- A dog with a high temperature binds to be sick: this is not true .
 For example, exertion or stress can cause an animal’s temperature to rise.